TheDeathlyCow/more-geodes/README.md

 Similar to the configured features, you can edit the geode placed features by replacing their files in the directories `geodes/worldgen/placed_feature/emerald_geode.json`, `geodes/worldgen/placed_feature/quartz_geode.json`, etc.

 ## Biome placement
-Rather than editing or overriding specific biomes in order to add emerald and quartz geode feature, it would instead be better to edit the biome tags `geodes:has_emerald_geode`, `geodes:has_quartz_geode`, etc. These tags exist in the directory `geodes/tags/worldgen/biome/`, and the default tags for them can be found [here](https://github.com/TheDeathlyCow/more-geodes/tree/main/src/main/resources/data/geodes/tags/worldgen/biome).
+Rather than editing or overriding specific biomes in order to add or remove different geode features, it would instead be better to edit the biome tags `geodes:has_emerald_geode`, `geodes:has_quartz_geode`, etc. These tags exist in the directory `geodes/tags/worldgen/biome/`, and the default tags for them can be found [here](https://github.com/TheDeathlyCow/more-geodes/tree/main/src/main/resources/data/geodes/tags/worldgen/biome).

 **Important note**: These changes can ONLY take affect after a server or world restart.
 A simple reload is not sufficient!